xeodus/Sniper/README.md

 ## Introduction

 A robust risk management module for trading applications written in Rust.
-This project implements strategies to manage portfolio risk by calculating optimal position sizes, approving trades, and updating portfolio metrics—all designed to help ensure safe and efficient trading operations.
+Our mission is to leverage blockchain's transparency to create an automated, auditable and impact focused trading ecosystem.

 ## Table of Contents
 - [Overview](#overview)